 As the aromatics develop in the glass we see notes of stone fruit, oak spice and citrus peel.
 On the palate the oak becomes more present with hints of vanilla, cinnamon and nutmeg.
 The fruit leans toward white peach and Bosc pear while integrated acidity and minerality help round out ... more

 Girard Sauvignon Blanc

-Brightly aromatic, our 2016 Sauvignon Blanc is reminiscent of citrus, melon and exotic tropical fruits.
-On the palate, zingy acidity is balanced by tangerine, kiwi and lime notes with a hint of honeydew melon.
+Aroma: The nose is vibrant with citrus zest aromas, melon and tropical fruits.
+Flavor: On the palate, zingy acidity is balanced by tangerine, kiwi and lime flavors with a hint of honeydew melon.
 A refreshing balance of acidity and fruit linger on the crisp clean finish. more